kwan3217/ExpBeatsAll/script.md

 I'd like to give a big shout-out to 3blue1brown and the Summer of Math Explanation program, for the inspiration to finally do *something* and get it posted.
 Thanks also to Think Twice for inspiration about mathematics videos that don't have to be a full lesson, just one shiny gem.

+All animations in this video were described using Python, using Manim CE and my own PictureBox library.
+The audio was recorded in OBS, run through noise reduction in Audacity, and the final video is edited in Kdenlive.

 This has been kwan3217, saying if at first you don't succeed, fly, fly again.